wimogas/remixicon-sveltejs-demo/README.md

-# Sally Icons (Sveltejs)
+# Barebones Icons (Sveltejs)
-A pixel-perfect collection of custom-made icons to be used in all Sales Layer projects.
+A pixel-perfect collection of custom-made icons.

 ---